isap-lwc/isap-code-package/README.md

 - `avx_512`: AVX-512 implementation in C.
 - `opt_64`: Optimized 64-bit implementation in C.
 - `opt_64_compact`: More compact variant of `opt_64`.
-  - On processors without rotation instruction, or processors with word sizes smaller than 32 bit, this variant might perform better than the `bi_32*` implementations.
 - `opt_64_stp`: Variant of `opt_64_compact` that includes a leakage-resilient tag comparison.
 - `opt_32`: Optimized 32-bit implementation in C.
 - `opt_32_compact`: More compact variant of `opt_32`.